chwasiq0569/chwasiq0569/README.md

 ### Hi there, I'm Wasiq Abdullah Front-End Designer & Developer (React-JS Dev) 👋

 - 🌱 I’m currently learning Backend Development
-- 👯 I’m looking to collaborate
+- 👯 I’m looking to collaborate with other Developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ I love to design and develop awesome Website Interfaces